Chapter 22. Epilepsy

 These are generally seizures of childhood that are thought also to originate in the upper brain stem.
 Clinically, patients show many short episodes (a few seconds) of blank staring (absence) for which the patient has no memory.
 The EEG is highly specific (showing 3 per second spike/wave activity that can almost always be brought on by hyperventilation) (Figure 22-2).

-You might ask why the petit mal seizure is predominantly a negative (absence) phenomenon when there appears to be diffuse hemisphere electrical synchronization.
+You might ask why the petit mal seizure is predominantly a negative (absence) phenomenon when there is diffuse electrical synchronization of the cortex.
 Several reasons for this are suggested, and one of these is reflected in the spike-wave electroencephalographic pattern.
-The spike represents diffuse hemispheric depolarization excitation, whereas the wave is considered to represent diffuse hemispheric inhibition (hyperpolarization).
-This postexcitatory inhibition is presumably adequate to prevent positive behavioral manifestations (e.g., convulsions) from being initiated by the massive depolarization.
-Another reason for lack of positive manifestation is that the immature motor cortex of children may be more resistant to excitatory recruitment.
+The spike represents diffuse depolarization (excitation) of cortical neurons, whereas the wave is considered to represent diffuse inhibition (hyperpolarization).
+This postexcitatory inhibition is presumably adequate to prevent behavioral manifestations (e.g., overt convulsions) from being initiated by the massive depolarization.
+Another reason for lack of convulsive movements is that the immature motor cortex of children may be more resistant to excitatory recruitment.
 Children with petit mal usually maintain their posture during the short (seconds) absence attacks.
 This is presumed to be because the seizure activity does not spread to involve more resistant brain stem postural mechanisms.

 Seizures of Focal Nature (Partial Seizures) With or Without Secondary Spread to Generalized Motor Manifestation